Flickdm/tianocore-wiki.github.io/PXE.md

 PXE is a standardized client-server solution that boots an agent via network, allowing management tasks in the absence of a running OS.
 EDK II has PXE Boot specification compliant implementation for UEFI.
 This feature is commonly referred to as "PXE boot".

 This page describes the operation of PXE.
-There are separate pages describing how to [[Enable UEFI PXE Boot in EDK II]] and [[Configuring PXE Boot Servers for UEFI]].
+There are separate pages describing how to [Enable UEFI PXE Boot in EDK II](Enable-UEFI-PXE-Boot-in-EDK-II.md) and [Configuring PXE Boot Servers for UEFI](Configuring-PXE-Boot-Servers-for-UEFI.md).

 ## History & Related Specifications